Healthy Weight Week

 - Get Quality Sleep: Quality sleep is essential for your body and mind to recover and plays an important role in maintaining a healthy weight.
 Ensuring at least 8 hours of sleep each night can even reduce one’s risk of many diseases.

 - Stay Active: Regular physical activity is one of the most important aspects of a healthy lifestyle.
 If you find yourself lacking motivation to exercise, focus on making physical activity fun again!
 Choose something you really enjoy, such as hiking or riding your bike.
-You can even make it fun for the whole family by playing sports in the yard or catching up on your days while you while the dog.
+You can even make it fun for the whole family by playing sports in the yard or catching up on your days while walking the dog.

 - Be Kind to Yourself: Many people begin extreme dieting as a result of negative self-images.
 Work on changing your self-image and practice positive and compassionate self-talk.
 You will be surprised just how much this impacts your desire to live a healthy lifestyle!